March 12, 2026 (3mo ago)

 }

-Here's a minimal Express.js webhook receiver:
+Here's a minimal Express.js receiver that gets all three right:

 const express = require('express');